 Listen to audio version of this article

-As he heads toward an end of the month deadline for the 2020 budget, Governor Phil Murphy had nothing new to say today in Ewing.
+As he heads toward an end of the month deadline for the NJ 2020 budget, Governor Phil Murphy says he was elected to fix the state in a responsible way.

 “The legislature sent us a budget back that includes overwhelming funding of programs we care about, including historic reinvestment in our middle class,” Murphy said.

 “There are some tweaks and cuts that I bemoan, including community college funding.
 It’s in there, just not enough.
 The bigger concern I have is on the revenue side – the lack of tax fairness.
 The opioid distribution and manufacturing fee.
 I don’t want to make light of the cuts.

 “All options remain on the table,” he said.

 A reporter asked him if he has a message for state workers who find themselves up against a government shutdown in the event that Murphy doesn’t reach a budget agreement with the legislature by the end of the month.

 “The message I have is we were sent here to fix this state and fix it responsibly,” Murphy said.